 When a SIP customer files a complaint or opens a support ticket with a Tier 2 or 3 provider, that company must open its own ticket with the company from which it resells services.

 Only Tier 1 providers can be truly accountable to their customers.
-Owning the network enables them to be more transparent and respond to issues more quickly.
+Owning the network enables them to be more transparent and quickly respond to issues.

 You must ensure a provider can service the geographic areas where you operate.
 For example, a small business with exclusively local customers may not need extensive coverage from its provider.
 However, an e-commerce business with a large portion of its client base overseas would need a company that can handle frequent international calls.